robbymeals/wheels/README.md

-### The Logistic-Regression-with-Gradient-Descent Project
+### In Which I Reinvented a Bunch of Wheels, for Learning

-When I need to learn some of a new programming language for work or whatever, one of the things I like to do is write up a quick and dirty implementation of logistic regression with simple gradient descent, from scratch.
+When I need to learn some of a new programming language for work or whatever, one of the things I like to do is write up quick and dirty implementations of various machine learning algorithms that I know pretty well and use often, like logistic regression with simple gradient descent, from scratch.

 This exercise is often enough to learn the pieces of the language I will need to be minimally productive with it: